fsharp/fslang-design/RFCs/FS-1030-anonymous-records.md

 (b) **It Just Works with .NET Reflection, ``sprintf "%A"``, Json.NET and other features.** That is, the implied runtime types of the objects have .NET metadata, i.e. the runtime objects/types correspdonding to anonymous record values/types will have .NET metadata (like F# nominal record types).

+Unfortunately .NET provides no mechanism to achieve both of these, i.e. there is no .NET mechanism to make types both have "strong" .NET metadata and be equivalent across assembly boundaries.

 This leads to two different kinds of anonymous records:

 * **Kind A** anonymous records that work smoothly across assembly boundaries
 * **Kind B** anonymous records that have corresponding strong .NET metadata

-.NET provides no mechanism to achieve both of these, i.e. there is no .NET mechanism to make types both have "strong" .NET metadata and be equivalent across assembly boundaries.

 In this proposal we support both Kind A and B anonymous records.
-However we make the default Kind A, allowing F# developers to move to either Kind B or nominal record types if necessary.
-However, we make Kind B an option, see below.
+We make the default "Kind A", but allow F# developers to move to either Kind B or nominal record types if necessary.

 ## Design Principle: A Smooth Path to Nominalization